Walk with David Boon

 Approximately 4 hours walking

-After breakfast at Quamby Hometead and a gear check at our walkers base at Entally Lodge, we arrive at the Bay of Fires, to be greeted by the azure blue waters, white sandy beaches and iconic orange lichen-covered granite boulders.
+After a gear check at our walker base at Red Feather Inn, we arrive at the Bay of Fires, to be greeted by the azure blue waters, white sandy beaches and iconic orange lichen-covered granite boulders.
 Our lunch spot today is nestled in the dunes near Eddystone Point Lighthouse.
 We’ll have time to explore the lighthouse and its long-standing story before it's time to get our walking boots sandy as we trek far-stretching beaches that lead to the celebrated Bay of Fires Lodge.

 Afternoon tea will be waiting, along with spa treatments for those who want to indulge.
 Pre-bookings are best if you’re keen to sink into the outdoor tub or settle in for a luxurious few hours at the spa.